 What happens next?

-The University has 15 working days to investigate your complaint and report back to you, if they need more time they will let you know.
+The University should respond within 20 working days to your complaint and report back to you, if they need more time they will let you know.
 It is important to engage fully with the complaint investigation to ensure it is resolved.

-If the complaint has not been resolved to your satisfaction, your next step is to submit a CS2 form available here within 15 working days of receipt of the response to your CS1.
+If the complaint has not been resolved to your satisfaction, your next step is to submit a CS2 form available here within 20 working days of receipt of the response to your CS1, this can be extend to 40 working days with valid reasoning.
 You are strongly encouraged to speak to a Students’ Union Adviser who can give advice and support you through this stage.

-This will be sent to the Vice Chancellor who will investigate, or appoint a nominee to investigate, and respond to the complainant, normally within 15 working days of receipt.
+This will be sent to the Office of Secretary and Clerk who will investigate, or appoint a nominee to investigate, and respond to the complainant, normally within 20 working days of receipt.
 It is important to engage fully with the complaint investigation to ensure it is resolved.
 The Students’ Union Advisers can support you through the CS2 process including attending any meetings with you and if needed speak on your behalf.

 What if I am still unhappy?